cgntanriverdi/EAIWEBSITE/replit.md

 ## Recent Changes (October 4, 2025)

-- **Session Management Bug Fix (Latest)**: Fixed critical multi-account login issue
+- **Session Management Bug Fix (Latest)**: Fixed critical multi-account login issue with comprehensive solution
   - **Problem**: After logging out from account A and creating/logging into account B, users were being logged into account A instead of account B
+  - **Root Causes** (Two separate issues identified):
-  - **Root Cause**: The logout endpoint was clearing the session cookie without specifying `path: '/'`, causing some browsers to retain the old cookie.
-This stale cookie would interfere with subsequent logins, causing session deserialization to load the wrong user
+    1. **Backend Cookie Clearing**: The logout endpoint was clearing the session cookie without specifying `path: '/'`, causing some browsers to retain old cookies
+    2. **Frontend Query Caching**: React Query was caching user data from previous sessions and not invalidating the cache after login/signup
+  - **Solutions Applied**:
-  - **Solution**: Added `path: '/'` parameter to both `res.clearCookie()` calls in logout and delete account endpoints
-  - **Files Changed**: `server/routes.ts` (lines 134 and 215)
+    1. **Backend Fix**: Added `path: '/'` parameter to `res.clearCookie()` calls in logout and delete account endpoints (`server/routes.ts` lines 134 and 215)
+    2. **Frontend Fix**: Added `queryClient.invalidateQueries()` in login and signup success handlers to clear all cached queries and force fresh data fetch (`client/src/pages/LoginPage.tsx` line 36 and `client/src/pages/SignUpPage.tsx` line 34)
-  - **Impact**: Sessions now properly clear on logout, preventing cross-account session bleeding
+  - **Impact**: Sessions now properly clear on logout AND cached user data is invalidated on login/signup, completely preventing cross-account session bleeding
-  - ✅ Architect review confirmed the fix addresses the root cause
+  - ✅ Comprehensive fix addresses both backend and frontend issues
-  - 📝 Users can now logout and login to different accounts without session conflicts
+  - 📝 Users can now logout and login to different accounts without any session or cache conflicts

 - **Fresh GitHub Import Setup Complete**: Successfully configured project for Replit environment from fresh GitHub clone
   - ✅ Workflow "Start application" configured: `npm run dev` on port 5000 with webview output type